moverb/collectiveopensourcehardware.github.io/_education/3i_commissioning.md

 Ideally, you use a magnifying glass or a microscope to check the board.

-If you identify any solder bridges, use the desoldering braid to remove the bridges, as shown in the following picture.
+If you identify any solder bridges, use the desoldering braid to remove the bridges as shown in the following picture.

 ![Testing and removing of solder bridges](/media_files/testing_remove_solder_bridges.jpg)

  Ideally, you use a soldering tip with high mass and high temperature setting (around 400 °C) to heat up the solder quickly through the desoldering braid.
-You should not touch with the soldering iron for too long, so that not too much heat is transferred into the chip.
+You should not touch the joint with the soldering iron for too long to prevent transfering to much heat onto the chip.

  For lead-free solder, higher temperature settings might be needed.
 Adding a little bit of leaded solder makes it easier to remove the solder bridges.

 ### Power supply testing

-After all solder bridges have been removed and you checked that all parts in the PCB are present, you can start to power the PCB.
+After all solder bridges have been removed and the presence of all parts is checked the PCB can be powered.

-If the PCB has a USB connector, it is most probably the easiest way to power the board.
-If existing, a power LED might directly indicate that the board is working.
-Libre Solar boards, however, only contain LEDs which can be switched on or off by the microcontroller in order to reduce the standby power consumption.
+If the PCB has a USB connector, it is probably the easiest way to power the board.
+If existing, a power LED should indicate the functionality of the board.
+Libre Solar boards, however, only contain LEDs which can be switched on or off by the microcontroller.
 The LEDs work only after flashing the firmware.

-Without an LED as indicator, you need the multimeter to check if the energy supply is working.
-It can be tested best using the capacitors close to the microcontroller which should be at 3.3V.
+Without a LED as indicator, you need a multimeter to check if the energy supply is working.
+It can be tested by screening the voltage of the capacitors close to the microcontroller which should be at 3.3V.
 An example is shown in the following picture:

 ![Testing of board power supply](/media_files/testing_power_supply.jpg)

-For more detailed analysis, the schematic and board files of the specific device has to be used to find possible additional points to test.
+You can use the schematic and the board files of the specific device to find additional points to test for a detailed analysis.

-If you don't see the correct voltage at the capacitors, something must be wrong in the PCB, possibly a short circuit somewhere.
+If the measured voltage at the capacitor is not correct there probably is an error on the PCB (e.g. short sircuit).

 Unfortunately, a short circuit cannot be detected easily with a multimeter.
 You might touch the PCB to detect if some parts get hot and look for the short circuit close to the hot parts.